PaulDGM/the-card-game/README.md

 * Details
 * Controls

-In App.vue all files are combined together to show up in the index.html in a running porject.
+In App.vue all files are combined together to show up in the index.html in a running project.

 ## Used language